 - Clinical dissertation

-- Alumni employment rate of 98% (22 different types of settings, most common are community mental health, veterans administration medical centers, private practice and correctional facilities)
+- Alumni employment rate of 98% (22 different types of settings, most common are community mental health, veterans administration medical centers, and private practice settings)

 - Commitment to service

 - Psychology licensing exam pass rate of 89%

 The Psy.D.
 Program in Clinical Psychology is accredited by the American Psychological Association.
 For general information about APA accreditation or specific information about the accreditation status of the Psy.D.
 Program at La Salle University, please contact:

 Washington, DC 20002-4242

 This program also meets the Association of State and Provincial Psychology Boards/National Register of Health Service Providers in Psychology “Guidelines for Defining ‘Doctoral Degree in Psychology.'”
 Therefore, a graduate of this designated program who decides to apply for licensing as a psychologist typically will meet the educational requirements for licensing.
 However, in each jurisdiction there may be additional requirements that must be satisfied.
 For exact information, please contact the state or provincial licensing board in the jurisdiction to which you plan to apply.